xfixium/SMSEditor/README.md

 Click "Validate Tileset", to get the data from the ROM and display it on the screen.
 Does it look right?
 Is it over or under the tile count unevenly?
 These are the questions to ask yourself when you're searching for data.
 But if you mess up, you can always come back and adjust.
 After validating the tileset, it should say the number of tiles (124) on bottom status bar, next to "Tile Count".
+Click "Save Tileset", and we're done.
 Congrats, we just defined our first tileset.
 Now we need that final graphical piece, the tilemap.
 So click the "Tilemaps" tab next.

 ## Tilemaps:
 Tilemaps, much like a tileset pixel, uses a number to reference another graphical object.
 In a tileset, each pixel is a number pointing to a palette color.